jaspector

 Tuesday through Friday, 7:00 AM to 5:00 PM

-Typical inspection sequence: Foundation, framing, insulation, plumbing rough-in (LPI), electrical rough-in, final inspection.
+Typical sequence: Foundation, framing, insulation, plumbing rough-in (LPI), electrical rough-in, final inspection.
 Planning Board review required for subdivisions and conditional uses; meets first and third Wednesdays.

 All new structures (including decks, steps, sheds, garages, new homes, camps); additions; most alterations to existing structures.
 A building permit is required if the project must comply with the Greenville Land Use Ordinance, MUBEC (where locally adopted), or applicable state/federal regulations.

-1. Contact ceo@greenvilleme.gov or call (207) 695-2421 to request a building permit application, or pick it up in person at the Code Enforcement Office (Tue-Fri, 7 AM-5 PM).
+To apply for a building permit in Greenville, ME, follow these steps: 1.
+Contact ceo@greenvilleme.gov or call (207) 695-2421 to request a building permit application, or pick it up in person at the Code Enforcement Office (Tue-Fri, 7 AM-5 PM).
 2. Complete application; include building plans and site plan showing setbacks and lot dimensions.
 3. For projects in the shoreland zone (250 feet from Moosehead Lake or other waterbodies), include a separate shoreland zoning permit application.
 4. For subdivisions and conditional use permits, applications must be submitted and time-stamped by the CEO a minimum of three weeks before the next Planning Board meeting.
 5. Submit application package to the CEO; fee calculated and collected.
 6. Permit issued upon approval; post permit on site.
 7. Schedule required inspections with the CEO at key construction stages.
 8. Planning Board meets on the first and third Wednesdays of each month for matters requiring board review.